-Based on the desire of employees to contribute to creating a better living environment as residents of the Earth and local community, we established the Toyo Tire Group Environmental Protection Fund in 1992 to provide financial support for organizations and activities related to environmental protection in Japan and overseas.
+Based on the desire of employees to contribute to creating a better living environment as residents of the Earth and local community, we established the Toyo Tire Group Environmental Protection Fund in 1992 to provide financial support for organizations and activities related to environmental protection in and outside Japan.
 The Fund employs a gift matching system, under which the company contributes the same amount of money donated by employees.
-Contributing to the fund has taken root as a Group environmental conservation activity, and the employee participation rate has reached about 90%.
+Contributing to the fund has taken root as a Group environmental conservation activity, and the employee participation rate has been over 80%.

 The fund is managed as two types of funds, an in-house fund within the Group and a foundation fund within the Osaka Community Foundation.
 The in-house fund is used for several purposes, including providing direct donations and subsidies to environmental protection organizations that we select on our own, covering the cost of providing support in the form of manpower by employee volunteers, and subsidies for applicant organizations that are introduced by independent organizations that select recipients for the fund.